Beee4life/acf-city-selector/README.md

 This plugin is not 100% finished yet.
 It won't break anything but be on the look out, just in case.

+The default country setting only works for the following situations:
+* in a single field
+* in a repeater field
+* in a group

 This plugin doesn't work (yet) in the following situations:
 * multiple single fields on 1 page
 * as a repeater field in groups